Stephanie-W650/SBA308A/README.md

 JavaScript Web Application:

-Enter "dog" or "cat" in the search input box click "Search" to display images click "Show more images" button to see more image
+1. Enter "dog" or "cat" in the search input box.
+2. click "Search" to display images.
+3. click "Show more images" button to see more image.

 requirement:
 - Use the fetch API or Axios to communicate with an external web API.
 Use the data provided by this API to populate your application’s content and features.